autocontracts/lightstreams/white-paper.md

 High sales fees for using online sales channels mean that authors receive 50% less revenue for their content than if they were able to sell directly to the customer.

-For example a book valued at $9.99 sold on Amazon, has the following fees:
+For example a book valued at $9.99 sold on Amazon, has the following fees[[8]](https://kdp.amazon.com/en_US/help/topic/A29FL26OKE7R7B):

-1. For a standard sale, an approximate 48% fee is charged; this comprises a 30% platform fee plus and an electronic delivery fee of $2.58.
+1. For a standard sale[[9]](http://andrewhy.de/amazons-markup-of-digital-delivery-to-indie-authors-is-129000/), an approximate 48% fee is charged; this comprises a 30% platform fee plus and an electronic delivery fee of $2.58.

 2. For a subscription sale, an approximate 50% fee is charged.
 This is calculated using the subscription fee structure, where the author receives $0.00496 per page read, with a max payout of $5.00 for a 1000 page book.